peteroupc/peteroupc.github.io/colorgen.md

 There are at least two conventions for XYZ colors:

-- In one convention ("absolute XYZ"), the Y component represents a luminance in candelas per square meter.
+- In one convention ("absolute XYZ"), the Y component represents a luminance in candelas per square meter (cd/m<sup>2</sup>).
 - In another convention ("relative XYZ"), the three components are normalized to a reference white point and "black point", such that Y ranges from 0 for black to a known value for white.
 Specifically, the relative XYZ color is the absolute XYZ color minus the "black point", then divided by the absolute-Y difference between the white point and the "black point", then multiplied by a normalizing factor such as 1 or 100.
+In this sense, the "black point" is generally, but not always, the absolute XYZ color `[0, 0, 0]`, that is, one having a Y component (luminance) of 0 cd/m<sup>2</sup>.

 In the following pseudocode&mdash;